 Choosing the right software for your portfolio

-For this group, ease of use and banking integration are paramount.
-You likely do not need complex commercial lease administration features.
-A platform that handles landlord accounting software needs, rent collection, and banking in one place—like Baselane—is often the most efficient choice.
+For property owners with 5-25 units, ease of use and banking integration are key.
+You likely don’t need complex commercial lease administration features.
+Look for a platform that combines landlord accounting, rent collection, and banking in one place—Baselane is a strong example of this approach.

 Short-term rentals